 Frederick is part of the bustling Baltimore-Washington metropolitan area, and it is one of the largest cities in Maryland.
 It’s the home to many hotels and the U.S. Army’s Medical Research Institute of Infectious Diseases.
 Nearby cities include Gaithersburg, Bethesda, and Hagerstown, and the region lies at the intersection of many major highways, including Interstate 70, Interstate 270, U.S. Route 340 and U.S. Route 40.
 Tourists and business travelers flock to Frederick to visit historic battlefields and homes, tour breweries and wineries and visit offices and research centers at Fort Detrick and Riverside Research Park.
 Around 32% of Frederick residents rent an apartment.

 Unfortunately, Frederick hotel guests and apartment renters may suffer from bed bug infestations which can be any unpleasant experience.
 The bites themselves are itchy and painful, and the insects are notoriously difficult to eradicate.
 Furthermore, the psychological and physical effects of a bed bug infestation can be severe, not to mention costly.
 Guests may need to discard entire suitcases of valuable clothing in order to prevent transmitting bed bugs to other locations.
 Tenants could be forced to replace their mattresses and upholstered furniture.
-If you are suffering from a bite or infestation, contact the bed bug lawyers at Whitney LLP at (410) 583-8000 for an initial free consultation.
+If you are suffering from a bite or infestation, contact the bed bug lawyers at Whitney LLP at (410) 583-8000 for an initial legal consultation.
 There will be no out-of-pocket fees or expenses. .

 Bed Bugs in Frederick Apartments